Kabiru Alhassan Rurum

-Kabiru Alhassan, known as Kabiru Alhassan Rurum, he is also called Jarumi, is a Nigerian politician and businessman from Kano state with a traditional title Turakin Rano, who become the speaker of Kano State House of Assembly in 2015 he used his political tactics to resign in 2017 and returned in 2018, after attaining his goal he left the House of Assembly and joined the House of Representatives in 2019.
+Kabiru Alhassan Rurum is a Nigerian politician and businessman from Kano State who serves as the speaker of Kano State House of Assembly from 2015 - 2017 and 2018 - 2019.
+He is the current member of the House of Representatives from Rano/Bunkure/Kibiya Federal Constituency in Kano State since 2019.
+Rurum is a traditional title holder from Rano Emirate as Turakin Rano.

 Early life and education

-Kabiru was born on 1st January 1970 in Katanga quarters of Rurum in Rano Local Government Area of Kano State.
-He attended Rurum Central Primary School between 1977 to 1982, Government Junior Secondary Rurum, between 1983 to 1985 and then proceeded to the Government Grammar Secondary School, Rano between 1985 to 1988 where he obtained his SSCE certificate.
+Kabiru was born on 1 January 1970 in Katanga quarters of Rurum in Rano Local Government Area of Kano State.
+He attended Rurum Central Primary School between 1977 and 1982, Government Junior Secondary Rurum, between 1983 and 1985 and then proceeded to the Government Grammar Secondary School, Rano between 1985 and 1988 where he obtained his SSCE certificate.

 He obtained his National Diploma in Administration Management at Obafemi Awolowo University Ile – Ife in 2000 and his Advance Diploma from Federal College of Education, Kano in 2002.
 He has a good oratory command, excellent in judgement with a keen interest in community development.